frontity/docs/docs/contributing/code-contribution-guide.md

 };
 ```

-### 2. Use an `interface` when functions have object arguments or returns
+### 2. Use an `interface` when functions take an object as an argument or when functions return an object

 Instead of typing the objects inline, use a separate interface to be able to document the object using TSDoc.
 Use the `@link` tag to link the interface and function together.

-For function arguments use:
+For functions that take an object as an argument use:

 ```ts
 /**